viewmaster111/SpeedTest-1/API/.NET/Guide.md

 The Rest is simple changes from `GeckoWebbrowser1` to `Webbrowser1`

-**Additional Steps - PLEASE READ**

-You need to include a Timer control, and some simple changes to your code, it will help resolve errors by delaying the reading of the element, set your timer for `5000 ms`

-`Private Sub Timer1_Tick(sender As Object, e As EventArgs) Handles Timer1.Tick
-        If GeckoWebBrowser1.Document.GetElementById("progress").TextContent.Contains("Mbps") Then
-            Label1.Text = GeckoWebBrowser1.Document.GetElementById("progress").TextContent
-            Timer1.Stop()
-            Me.Cursor = Cursors.Default
-        ElseIf GeckoWebBrowser1.Document.GetElementById("progress").TextContent.Contains("Mbps") = False Then
-            Timer1.Start()
-        End If

-    End Sub`

 **Full Source Code of the API including Add-on features will be in the SourceFile!**